The Blue Fox (novel): Plot

-The book takes place in Iceland in 1883.
+The book took place in Iceland in 1883.
 It opens with a priest hunting a blue fox, then jumps backward to the days leading up to the hunt.
 An herbalist buries the recently deceased woman with Down syndrome that he rescued from a shipwreck.
 It details their life together before returning to the present.
 The priest shoots and kills the mysterious blue fox he is hunting, but the sound from his rifle causes an avalanche.
 While trapped underneath the snow in a glacial cave, the priest starts to go insane.
-The fox comes back to life and argues with him about the invention of electricity and the priest kills the fox a second time, this time skinning her and wearing her fur.
+The fox comes back to life and argues with him about the invention of electricity and the priest kills the fox a second time, this time skinning her and wearing the blue fox fur.
 He then transforms into a blue fox himself.
 The book ends with a letter from the herbalist, who explains the girl with Down syndrome was the priest's daughter, whom he sold into slavery several years before the herbalist rescued her.